 While we were going over the plans for the trip with my married brother, his first concern was that he had to tell his wife.
 Initially, I thought he was asking for permission, which I thought was odd because there should be no objection to him spending quality father-and-son time, and it’s a family event.

-The reason why I made the rule up in advance was because he showed similar behavior during the last outing.
+The reason why I made the rule up in advance was because he showed similar behavior during the last outing, for Solo.
 Not only was he about to flake on us, but when he saw there were still seats available at the theater when we arrived, he frantically scrambled to invite his girlfriend, and his best friend who would also bring his girlfriend.

 It’s a family event.
 Why is he trying to have this random double date on the side?